bilus/qudy/README.md

 Write `~~` for a literal tilde and `##` for a literal hash.
 Reserve comments that open with a backtick for output lines; qudy rejects them outside function bodies.

-## Generate names without collisions
+## Generate names with fewer collisions

-A generator sometimes needs a local name that won't collide with names already used in the output.
-Write `name#` to request such a name, often called a **gensym**:
+A generator often needs its own local names in the code it produces.
+Write `name#` to request a name with a numbered suffix, often called a **gensym**:

 ```go
 //`value, errName# := parse(input)